omerbsezer/Reinforcement_learning_tutorial_with_demo/README.md

 # Reinforcement Learning (RL) Tutorial
-Machine learning mainly consists of three methods: Supervised Learning, Unsupervised Learning and Reinforcement Learning.
-Supervised Learning provides mapping functionality between input and output using labelled dataset.
-Some of the supervised learning methods: Linear Regression, Support Vector Machines, Neural Networks, etc. Unsupervised Learning provides grouping and clustering functionality.
-Some of the supervised learning methods: K-Means, DBScan, etc. Reinforcement Learning is different from supervised and unsupervised learning.
-RL provides behaviour learning.
+There are many RL tutorials, courses, papers in the internet.
+This one summarizes all of the tutorials, courses, and some of the RL papers with demonstration of RL algorithms.
+It will continue to be updated over time

-**Keywords:** Dynamic Programming (Policy and Value Iteration), Monte Carlo, Temporal Difference (SARSA, QLearning), Approximation, Policy Gradient, DQN.
+**Keywords:** Dynamic Programming (Policy and Value Iteration), Monte Carlo, Temporal Difference (SARSA, QLearning), Approximation, Policy Gradient, DQN, Imitation Learning, Meta-Learning, RL papers, RL courses, etc.

-**NOTE: There are many tutorials in the internet.
-This one summarizes all of the tutorials with demo of RL algorithms.**
+**NOTE: This tutorial is only for education purpose.
+It is not academic study/paper.
+All related references are listed at the end of the file.**

 # Table of Contents
 1. [What is RL](#whatisRL)